Testing charge-radius coupling of the composite Higgs boson at hadron colliders: Abstract

 \section{Abstract}

-We explore the collider relevance of a charge-radius coupling of the composite Higgs boson.
+We explore the collider relevance of a charge-radius coupling among light mesons in composite Higgs models.
+In particular, we focus of a coupling of the photon to the composite Higgs and a composite singlet, arising from isospin violation in the underlying theory.
 This coupling offers a deep probe of the composite nature of the Higgs mechanism, being sensitive to the electromagnetic and weak isospin structure of its constituents.
 The main collider effect consists in the production of the Higgs boson in association with a light composite pseudo-scalar.
 We present an exploratory cut-and-count analysis at hadron colliders, like the LHC, showing that an efficient background suppression can be achieved.
 More sophisticated techniques, however, are necessary to select a sufficient number of signal events, due to the small production rates.
 This justifies further investigation of this channel, which is highly complementary to other searches for compositeness in the Higgs sector.

 The idea that the sector responsible for the breaking of the electroweak symmetry may be composite~\cite{Weinberg:1975gm,Dimopoulos:1979es,Eichten:1979ah} is as old as the Standard Model (SM) itself~\cite{Weinberg:1967tq}.
 The first theories were inspired by quantum chromodynamics (QCD), and as such they did not feature a light degree of freedom associated to the Higgs boson~\cite{Higgs:1964pj}.
 However, it was soon realised that enlarging the symmetry breaking pattern can generate a light Higgs boson as long as the unbroken subgroup is large enough to contain the electroweak symmetry $SU(2)_L \times U(1)_Y$.
 In this new version, it is the misalignment of the vacuum of the theory with respect to the weak gauging that breaks the symmetry~\cite{Kaplan:1983fs}.
 The light Higgs boson, therefore, emerges as a pseudo-Nambu-Goldstone boson (pNGB).